-- protect the safety of people and livestock in the area surrounding blasting operations; - protect public or private infrastructure/property and heritage items in the area surrounding blasting operations from blasting damage; - minimise blasting impacts on the Shale Oil Mine Adit containing the Eastern Bentwing-bat roost site located adjacent to Pit 8; and - minimise the dust and fume emissions from blasting at the development; - (b) Ensure that blasting at the Mine does not: - damage any identified rock shelters with moderate to high Aboriginal cultural heritage significance located within the Munghorn Gap Nature Reserve; and - cause more than negligible damage to any identified rock shelters with low Aboriginal cultural heritage significance located within the Munghorn Gap Nature Reserve; - (c) Limit temporary blasting-related road closures to 1 per day; - (d) Co-ordinate the timing of blasting on site with the timing of blasting at the adjoining Moolarben and Ulan coal mines to minimise the potential cumulative blasting impacts of the three mines; - (e) Operate a suitable system to enable the public to get up-to-date information on the proposed blasting schedule on site; and - (f) Carry out regular monitoring to determine whether the development is complying with the relevant conditions of this consent.
+- Protect the safety of people and livestock in the area surrounding blasting operations; - Protect public or private infrastructure/property and heritage items in the area surrounding blasting operations from blasting damage; - Minimise blasting impacts on the Shale Oil Mine Adit containing the Eastern Bentwing-bat roost site located adjacent to Pit 8; and - Minimise the dust and fume emissions from blasting at the development. - (b) Ensure that blasting at the Mine does not: - Damage identified rock shelters WCP578, WCP579 and WCP580 associated within the Rocky Hill buffer zone in Pit 8; - Damage any identified rock shelters with moderate to high Aboriginal cultural heritage significance located within the Munghorn Gap Nature Reserve; and - Cause more than negligible damage to any identified rock shelters with low Aboriginal cultural heritage significance located within the Munghorn Gap Nature Reserve; - (c) Limit temporary blasting-related road closures to 1 per day; - (d) Co-ordinate the timing of blasting on site with the timing of blasting at the adjoining Moolarben and Ulan Coal Mines to minimise the potential cumulative blasting impacts of the three mines; - (e) Operate a suitable system to enable the public to get up-to-date information on the proposed blasting schedule on site; and - (f) Carry out regular monitoring to determine whether the development is complying with the relevant conditions of this consent.